 On this side of the fence, we prefer not to make that assumption.
 It is costly, and time consuming.
 Neither resource we have an overabundance of, and so we value yours as much as we value ours.

-However, each of those options have their own transaction fees attached to them.
 How easily will our clients who live in Trinidad and Tobago (keeping it home), be willing to use convert their TTD dollars to USD and accept the transaction fees to pay us via PayPal?

 Let’s say 45% of your clients are willing to pay you, how many of them actually own a credit card?
 Let’s say 20% of your clients are willing and own a credit card.
 How easily and consistently can you access the funds they send to your PayPal account?
 It is not easy.
 It is not consistent.
 It is not cost effective.